tcoopman/image-webpack-loader/README.md

 }]
 ```

-For each optimizer you wish to use, specify the corresponding key in options:
+For each optimizer you wish to configure, specify the corresponding key in options:

 ```js
 loaders: [{